Why have I been unable to visit my loved one?

 Have any of the homes been affected by Covid-19?

 We are deeply saddened that some of our homes have been impacted by Covid-19 and our thoughts and deepest sympathies are with all those who have been affected by this illness.

-Where Covid-19 has been confirmed or suspected in one of our homes, our relatives are informed and updated regularly by the local teams.
+If Covid-19 is confirmed or suspected in one of our homes, our relatives will be informed and updated regularly by the local teams.
 We understand that this has been an extremely difficult time for everybody and how hard it has been for those of you who have been unable to comfort your loved ones during this time.
 While we can never replace the love of relatives and friends, please know that our staff teams will continue to support and care for all our residents to the very best of our ability.